 - New York to Washington, D.C.: 7,600 TrueBlue miles

 - New York to Boston: 4,900 miles

 - Los Angeles to San Francisco: 3,100 miles

 JetBlue can be a competitive discount airline if you live near an airport they serve.
-The best offers can be on the east coast but also the west coast.
+The best offers can be on the East Coast but also on the West Coast.

 Another reason to consider JetBlue is that you can transfer credit card points for these programs:

-Short domestic flights can help you use your miles when you going to lose.
+Short domestic flights can help you use your miles.
 Even if it’s a longer distance, popular travel routes can cost as little as 3,000 to 5,000 miles for discount and legacy carriers.
 However, for routes with less competition or high cash prices, short flights can cost between 10,000 and 15,000 miles, similar to cross-country award flights.